BirdsCanada/BirdsCanada_GitHubGuide/docs/02-GitHub.md

 When working with .git and GitHub, you are going to see the words `repo`, `origin`, `commit`, `push`, `pull`, `clone`, `fork`, and `branch`, among others.
 We will start with some basic definitions here, and in later chapters will elaborate on terms as necessary.

-**repo(sitory)** - one or more folders that have .git functionality.
-GitHub repos are initiated and stored on the cloud
+**repo(sitory)** - a folder whose contents are is tracked by Git.
+A repo can exist locally (on your computer) as a remote repository (on GitHub), or both.

-**origin** - the original .git repo, which is initialized in GitHub
+**origin** - the primary .git repo, against which other copies are compared.
+In our examples, we will create the origin repo in GitHub

-**Push** - sends changes from your local .git repo to the cloud
+**Push** - sends changes from your local .git repo to the remote reposotiry (e.g. GitHub)

 **Pull** - gets changes from the cloud and updates your local .git repo

-> Note: this is different from a `pull request` which is when you want someone else to incorporate your changes into thier GitHub repo.
+> Note: this is different from a `pull request` which is when you want someone else to incorporate your changes into their GitHub repo.
 More on this later.

-**commit** - create a named version of a set of one or more changes to a local .git repo, to be pushed to the cloud
+**commit** - create a named version of a set of one or more changes to a local .git repo, to be pushed to the cloud.
+Also used to refer to this named state.
+In other words, when you commit your changes, you create a commit.

-Now here are some terms that can cause confusion:

-**clone** - creates a copy of your GitHub repo on your local computer so that you can sync with the original repo.
-All .git repos are first created on the cloud (i.e., origin) and then cloned to your local .git repo on your computer.
+**clone** - creates a copy of a git repo.
+In our examples you the repos will first be created in GitHub (i.e., origin) and then cloned to your local .git repo on your computer.

-> Note: if you clone a repo from someone else GitHub account, you cannot contribute to the repo unless you are a collaborator.
-Generally, you will make a `folk` if you are working collaboratively on a repo.
+> Note: if you clone a repo from someone else GitHub account, you cannot contribute to the repo unless.
+Generally, you will make a `fork` if you are working collaboratively on a repo.

 **fork** - creates a copy of a repo which maintained a connection between your local repo and the origin repo.
 Think of a folk as a bridge between the original repo and the local copy where changes can be made.
 After making and testing changes, you can contribute back to the original repo using a `pull request`.

 **branch** - is a new/separate version of the main repo.
 It is a way to develop new or modification to your R scripts, while not affecting the main part of the project.
 It is a feature in most version control systems.

-> Note: the primary or default branch in Git is the `master branch` (similar to a trunk of the tree).
-As soon as a repo is created, so is the master branch.
+> Note: the primary or default branch in Git is the `master branch` (sometimes referred to as `main` branch).
+Think of the master branch as the trunk of the tree.
+Every repo contains at minimum this one branch, which is created when the repo is initialized.

 ## .git to GitHub GUI {#Git2.4}